 Eff has a flexible channel layout configuration page which allows the user to configure the behaviour of Eff when a given number of channels are present within a file.

-Alternatively, in some Post applications it is common to have individual WAV or AIFF files for each element of a 5.1 track.
-Using Eff, you can open all six files, measure the combined loudness, and if required create new versions of all six files which comply with your loudness target! (not available with Eff Measure)
+In some Post applications it is common to have individual WAV or AIFF files for each element of a 5.1 track.
+In Eff, we refer to this as Multifiles.
+Using Eff, you can open all six files, measure the combined loudness, and if required create new versions of all six files which comply with your loudness target.

 The configuration section on the right of the above dialog lets Eff look for unique strings within filenames, so that instead of selecting each individual file, you point Eff at a folder of six files, and Eff correctly assigns each file into its place within the overall signal.